 Ms Clark was previously Commercial Manager of Octanex.
 Having commenced her career with Deloitte in 1997, Ms Clark has worked with oil and gas companies since 2005.
 She is also a Director of Peako Limited (ASX: PKO) and Enegex Limited (ASX: ENX).

-Ms Clark holds a Bachelor of Business (with distinction), a Graduate Diploma (ICAA) and Graduate Diploma in Applied Corporate Governance.
+Ms Clark holds a Bachelor of Business (with distinction), a Graduate Diploma (CA) and Graduate Diploma in Applied Corporate Governance.

 Previously an executive director of Octanex (2009-2011) Mr Willis is an upstream petroleum consultant who has held governance positions with and consulted to various participants in the oil and gas exploration sector.
 Mr Willis is a former partner in the leading New Zealand law firm of Bell Gully where his practice speciality was in the upstream oil and gas area, particularly relating to issues concerning gas contracting and the development of oil and gas reserves, joint ventures and upstream petroleum related acquisitions.